brmson/dataset-sts/tools/README.md

   * **anssel-visual.ipynb** showcases IPython/Jupyter notebook for model
     development and visualizing attention models using a token heatmap

+The Ubuntu dialogue corpus is the same task, but uses dedicated scripts to be able to process large datasets:

+  * **ubuntu_train.py** to train a model and evaluate on validation/dev set:

+	tools/ubuntu_train.py rnn data/anssel/ubuntu/v1-vocab.pickle data/anssel/ubuntu/v1-trainset.pickle data/anssel/ubuntu/v1-valset.pickle

+    (see instructions on top of the file re preprocessing csv to the pickle files)

 Semantic Text Similarity Task
 -----------------------------